Kyuery/Bandit-OverTheWire/Levels/Level 22 → Level 23.md

    cat /etc/bandit_pass/$myname > /tmp/$mytarget
    ```

-   This script will display the directory of the password of your current user (`bandit22`).
+   This Bash script creates an MD5 hash of the current username, then copies the corresponding password file from `/etc/bandit_pass/` to `/tmp/` with the hash as the filename.

 7. Copy the 4th line then modify the '$myname' to output the user 'bandit23':